 The academic skills team supports student learning by offering online and on-campus academic skills workshops, email, phone, and one-on-one support.

 Southern Cross University provides students with modern well equipped teaching spaces such as lecture theatres, classrooms, and studios or laboratories tailored to meet the needs of specific study disciplines.
 Contemporary audiovisual equipment is standard in most teaching venues, and students have access to computer labs for individual study purposes.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 International applicants for admission to candidature to the Associate Degree of Business or the Diploma of Business must have an assessable entry qualification from a country where English is the main language and where the medium of instruction for that qualification was English, or have completed an International English Language Test (or equivalent) with a minimum overall score of 5.5 and a minimum score of 5.0 in each subtest (or equivalent).

-To be eligible for an Associate Degree of Business a candidate shall successfully complete sixteen (16) units (192 credit points) comprising:
+To be awarded the Associate Degree of Business a student is required to successfully complete sixteen (16) units (192 credit points) comprising:

 Schedule of units

 SCU STAR Early Entry applications for current Year 12 students

 Important: if you are attending Year 12 at a SCU Partner School, you're eligible to apply for STAR Early Entry.
 This gives you the opportunity to receive an early offer based on your Principal's recommendation.